Iceberg connector#

 WITH ( format = 'ORC', partitioning = ARRAY['event_date'] )

 By default, the storage table is created in the same schema as the materialized view definition.
-The iceberg.materialized-views.storage-schema catalog configuration property or storage_schema materialized view property can be used to specify the schema where the storage table is created.
+The storage_schema materialized view property can be used to specify the schema where the storage table is created.

 Creating a materialized view does not automatically populate it with data.
 You must run REFRESH MATERIALIZED VIEW to populate data in the materialized view.

-Updating the data in the materialized view with REFRESH MATERIALIZED VIEW deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
-Data is replaced atomically, so users can continue to query the materialized view while it is being refreshed.
+Updating the data in the materialized view can be achieved using the REFRESH MATERIALIZED VIEW command.
+This operation may perform either an incremental or a full refresh, depending on the complexity of the materialized view definition and the snapshot history of the source tables.
+For a full refresh, the operation deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
+For incremental refresh, the existing data is not deleted from the storage table and only the delta records are processed from the source tables and appended into the storage table as needed.
+In both cases, data is replaced or appended atomically, so users can continue to query the materialized view while it is being refreshed.
 Refreshing a materialized view also stores the snapshot-ids of all Iceberg tables that are part of the materialized view’s query in the materialized view metadata.
 When the materialized view is queried, the snapshot-ids are used to check if the data in the storage table is up to date.

 Materialized views that use non-Iceberg tables in the query show the default behavior around grace periods.
 If all tables are Iceberg tables, the connector can determine if the data has not changed and continue to use the data from the storage tables, even after the grace period expired.